eemshi/gh-release-monitor/README.md

 # GitHub Release Monitor

 A tool to keep track of releases made by GitHub repos.

-This repository contains an example setup that can be used to create an app.
+Features
+- Save repos to local storage
+- Check for new releases on page load, and any time via sync button
+- Mark releases read/unread
+- Label for new, unseen releases
+- Sort order is Unread -> Read -> No releases, and by date within each of those
+- Responsive, mobile first

+Future exploration
+- Should we use hash maps instead of arrays for repo data manipulation?
+- Maybe we should use an actual dropdown element for the search bar typeahead, for accessibility

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).